 Because of many things, Monroe is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Monroe really has some of the features that families look for when choosing a good community to raise children.
 Is Monroe perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Monroe in 2010 was $27,199, which is upper middle income relative to Ohio and the nation.
-This equates to an annual income of $108,796 for a family of four.
-However, Monroe contains both very wealthy and poor people as well.
+The per capita income in Monroe in 2018 was $36,291, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
+This equates to an annual income of $145,164 for a family of four.

 The people who call Monroe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monroe residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Monroe include Irish, English, Italian, and Scottish.
+Important ancestries of people in Monroe include German, Irish, English, Italian, and European.

 The most common language spoken in Monroe is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Langs. of India.